 The Chief Public Health Officer’s Report

-This the third Chief Public Health Officer’s Report developed to meet the requirements of Section 23 of the South Australian Public Health Act, 2011 (the Act) and reports on:
+This the fourth Chief Public Health Officer’s Report developed to meet the requirements of Section 23 of the South Australian Public Health Act, 2011 (the Act) and reports on:

 - public health trends, activities and indicators

 - progress on the implementation of the State Public Health Plan

 Major findings from the Chief Public Health Officer’s Report 2016-2018 highlighted:

 - South Australia has the highest participation rates in Australia for the national bowel cancer screening, breast screening and cervical screening programs.

 - The proportion of South Australian adults who report being overweight or obese continues to increase.
 Furthermore, the prevalence rate of diabetes in South Australian adults was the highest to date.

 - Few South Australians of all ages meet physical activity guidelines and nearly